lowquark/uflow/README.md

-# Uflow
+# UFlow

-Uflow is a Rust library and UDP networking protocol for realtime internet data transfer, with a focus on simplicity and robustness.
-Though it has been designed from the ground up, Uflow's interface and functionality are inspired by the venerable [ENet](http://enet.bespin.org) library.
+UFlow is a Rust library and UDP networking protocol for realtime internet data transfer, with a focus on simplicity and robustness.
+Though it has been designed from the ground up, UFlow's interface and functionality are inspired by the venerable [ENet](http://enet.bespin.org) library.

 ## Features